ElevenLabs

 - East Asian languages (Japanese, Korean, Mandarin): Functional for corporate use, not yet native-grade

 For multilingual campaign work, always have a native speaker review before delivery.
-Not for the voice quality — for the script itself.
+Not for the voice quality, but for the script itself.
 ElevenLabs will speak whatever you write, including grammatically wrong constructions.

 Integration with HeyGen